carlosCosta24/carlosCosta24/README.md

 ### Hi there 👋, my name is molto
-#### I am a self-taught front-end developer, interested in programming especially web domain.
+#### I am a self-taught front-end developer, interested in programming, especially the web domain.
 ![I am a self-taught front-end developer, interested in programming especially web domain.](https://4kwallpapers.com/images/wallpapers/owl-digital-art-3840x2160-10177.jpg)

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.